cutiecord/discordclasses/README.md

-every test on discord is gonna be one meow
+every webhook test is gonna be one meow

-meow meow meow
+meow meow meow meow